Alexandra Headland Beach: Best Visitors Guide 2024 (UPDATED)

 Nonetheless, the beach is a fun playground for people of all ages.

-Lots of people walk and jog along the shoreline.
+Lots of people enjoy taking in the natural beauty of Alexandra Headland on coastal walks and jog along the shoreline.
 Others play frisbee and ball sports like cricket and football.
-Kite flying, wake boarding, fishing and yoga is amongst many other activities you can do.
+Kite flying, wake boarding, fishing, beach picnics and yoga is amongst many other water activities you can do.

 Alexandra Headlands Beach offers a range of beach facilities to enhance visitors’ experience and ensure their comfort.
 Here is an overview of the facilities you can find at Alex Headlands Beach:

-Lifesaving Patrol: The beach is patrolled by trained surf lifesavers, who monitor the waters and provide assistance to swimmers.
+Lifeguards at Alexandra Headland: The beach is patrolled by trained surf lifesavers, who monitor the waters and tide patterns to provide assistance to swimmers.
 They also set up flagged areas for safe swimming.

 Public Toilets and Showers: There are public toilet facilities conveniently located near the beach, ensuring visitors have access to clean and convenient restroom facilities.
 Additionally, outdoor showers are available for rinsing off after a swim.